tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 ## Repeat
 It's not like each of these steps only happens once.
-I still have most of my lifetime of stuff that I've written about, photographed, &c. but haven't published on my website.
+I still have at least half a lifetime of stuff that I've written about, photographed, &c. but haven't published on my website.
 I periodically go through those old things and copy them to the site.